 ALFs are considered community-based settings, as opposed to institutional settings such as nursing homes.
-In comparison, 15,436 nursing homes with 1.6 million total beds participated in Medicare and/or Medicaid as of April 2020.
-This In Focus provides information on ALF setting characteristics and resident demographics, using data from the 2016 National Study of Long-Term Care Providers.
+In comparison, 15,600 nursing homes serving over 1.3 million total residents participated in Medicare and/or Medicaid in 2018.
+This In Focus provides information on ALF setting characteristics and resident demographics, using data from the 2017-2018 NPALS.
 It also discusses ALF costs and financing, as well as regulation and oversight.